wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 This setting is intended to be used by Wikibase installations with complex setups which have multiple repos attached.

+The entity source named by this setting must be a database entity source (i.e. its `type` must be `db`).
+If its `repoDatabase` is a string, that string must also be a site ID for the repository wiki;
+otherwise, [recent changes injection][injectRecentChanges] will not work.

 DEFAULT: ```local```

 #### propagateChangesToRepo